microsoft/AzureTrailblazerAcademy/month3/labs/lab_customvision/README.md

 <img src="./images/images-untagged.jpg" alt="Images uploaded, in Untagged section"  Width="600">

 3. Click and drag a rectangle around the object in your image.
 Then, enter a new tag name with the **+** button, or select an existing tag from the drop-down list.
+If you use the sample coke can images for this lab, you can click and drag an rectangle around a closed diet coke can, enter "closed_diet_coke" as the new tag name.
 It's very important to tag every instance of the object(s) you want to detect, because the detector uses the untagged background area as a negative example in training.
 When you're done tagging, click the arrow on the right to save your tags and move on to the next image.
 <img src="./images/image-tagging.jpg" alt="Tagging an object with a rectangular selection"  Width="600">

 To upload another set of images, return to the top of this section and repeat the steps.